Microsoft/azure-docs.cs-cz/articles/azure-resource-manager/resource-manager-supported-services.md

 ## <a name="next-steps"></a>Další kroky

-* Další informace o vytváření šablon Správce prostředků najdete v tématu [vytváření šablon Azure Resource Manager](resource-group-authoring-templates.md).
+* To learn about creating Resource Manager templates, see [Authoring Azure Resource Manager templates](resource-group-authoring-templates.md).
-* Chcete-li zobrazit schémata šablon poskytovatele prostředků, přečtěte si téma [reference šablony](/azure/templates/).
+* To view the resource provider template schemas, see [Template reference](/azure/templates/).
-* Seznam, který mapuje poskytovatele prostředků na služby Azure, najdete v tématu [poskytovatelé prostředků pro služby Azure](azure-services-resource-providers.md).
+* For a list that maps resource providers to Azure services, see [Resource providers for Azure services](azure-services-resource-providers.md).
-* Pokud chcete zobrazit operace pro poskytovatele prostředků, přečtěte si článek [Azure REST API](/rest/api/).
+* To view the operations for a resource provider, see [Azure REST API](/rest/api/).